-Dream Greener aerates in the spring or the fall and suggests an annual or bi-annual schedule to keep your lawn looking it’s best.
-In the Pittsburgh area during the spring, the best time to aerate is between March and May, and in the fall, between August and November.
+Dream Greener aerates in the spring or the fall and suggests an annual or bi-annual schedule to keep your lawn looking its best.
+In the Pittsburgh area during the spring, the best time for aeration and overseeding is between March and May, and in the fall, between August and November.

-If you are debating whether or not to aerate we suggest that you try to push a screwdriver into the ground if you cannot push it down very far or you struggle to get half your shovel blade into the ground, contact us about aeration.
+If you are debating whether or not to aerate we suggest that you try to push a screwdriver into the ground if you cannot push it down very far or you struggle to get half your shovel blade into the ground, contact us about our aeration service.

 Core aeration is one of the best investments you can make to improve the health of your lawn.
 It reduces soil compaction, enhances the circulation of air, water, and nutrients deep into the soil, breaks down thatch, and helps thicken the lawn.
 Overseeding thickens and creates a lush grass carpet.
 Also, ask about topdressing and soil composting service.